syncfusion/ej2-react-docs/src/lineargauge/linear-gauge/getting-started.md

 ## Module Injection

 Linear gauge component are segregated into individual feature-wise modules.
-In order to use a particular feature, you need to inject its feature service in the AppModule.
-In the current application, we are going to modify the above basic chart to visualize sales data for a particular year.
-For this application we are going to use line series, tooltip, data label, category axis and legend feature of the chart.
-Please find the relevant feature service name and description as follows.
+In order to use a particular feature, inject its feature service in the **AppModule**.
+Please find the feature service name and description as follows.

 * `Annotations` - Inject this module in to `services` to use annotation feature.
 * `GaugeTooltip` - Inject this module in to `services` to use tooltip feature.

-These modules should be injected to the `services` section as follows,
+These modules should be injected into the `services` section as follows,

 {% tab compileJsx=true%}